dfbarrero/personal-website/README.md

   - url: URL to the publisher's web page
   - poster: path to a poster file (recommended assets/pdfs)
 3. Edit the _data/projects to customize your projects.
 It is self-explained.
-4. Delete the "Videogames" section, most likely you will not need it.
-Do that editing _data/navigation.yml
-5. Customize the home page editting _layouts/home.html.
+4. Customize the home page editting _layouts/home.html.
 5. Add any new section you would need.
 Copy any file in _pages, and use it as template to edit your own content.
 Insert the navigation item in _data/navigation.yml

-Test site with `bundle exec jekyll serve` and build site with `bundle exec jekyll build`.

 There are some images in assets/imgs you can use as headers.
 Use them at your convenience.

 # Contributors
 This website has been made with Jekyll and the [minimal-mistakes](https://github.com/mmistakes/minimal-mistakes) theme.